jannewulf/Anki-Translator/README.md

 ![alt tag](https://raw.githubusercontent.com/jannewulf/Anki-Translator/dev/docs/translated-tree.png)

-A new window opens where you choose the direction of the translation and enter the vocable.
+A new window opens where you choose the source and target languages and if you want grammar infos (like grammatical gender, etc.).

-After a click on 'Translate' the translations get loaded.
+After you entered the vocable and clicked on 'Translate' the translations get loaded.
 You mark the checkboxes of the translations you want to have on your flashcard and leave the window with a click on 'OK'.

 The chosen translations get copied on your flashcard.